 If you are using a dishwasher set to the proper water temperature, food service items will be sanitized and safe to use and cleaning.
-When handwashing dishes, wash as usual and add a final soak in a solution of one tablespoon of unscented chlorine bleach per one gallon of cool water for two minutes before draining the solution and allowing the dishes to air-dry.
+When handwashing dishes, wash as usual and add a final soak in a solution of one tablespoon of unscented chlorine bleach per one gallon of cool water for one or two minutes before draining the solution and allowing the dishes to air-dry.

 Clean and Disinfect Laundry

 When handling laundry, wear disposable gloves and keep the dirty clothes away from your face.
 This is particularly important if someone in the home is ill.